opendistro/for-elasticsearch-docs/docs/sql/joins.md

 :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :---
 6 | Hattie | Bond | 6 | Jane Smith

-### Example 2: Cross Join
+### Example 2: Cross join

-Cross join or cartesian join combines each document from the first index with each document from the second.
+Cross join, also known as cartesian join, combines each document from the first index with each document from the second.
 The result set is the the cartesian product of documents of both indices.
-It's similar to the inner join without the `ON` clause that specifies the join condition.
+This operation is similar to the inner join without the `ON` clause that specifies the join condition.

 It's risky to perform cross join on two indices of large or even medium size.
 It might trigger a circuit breaker that terminates the query to avoid running out of memory.
 {: .warning }